Check battery level on devices you will be using before you go online.

 - Choose proper software and hardware.

-- Before the meeting ensure your technology works correctly.
+- Well before the meeting, ensure your technology works correctly.

 - Frame the camera to show only what you want to be included.